AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 - **Cancel** - Skip, but will prompt you every time you open the project.

 If the extension handles your `asconfig.json`, only the options used by this extension are changed.
-Since the building is not handled by AS3MXML, most of the compling and packaging setting are not modified.
+Since the building is not handled by AS3MXML, most of the compiling and packaging setting are not modified.

 ### Making Nova feel more like Flash Builder